convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

 ## Comments
-There are 2 types of comments in Convo-lang: documenting comments and non-documenting comments.
+There are 2 types of comments in Convo-Lang: documenting comments and non-documenting comments.

 Documenting comments begin with the `#` character and continue to the end of the line the comment is
 written on.
 Documenting comments are relayed to the LLM and help inform the LLM.
 For example a